geblanco/arch-install/README.md

 # Arch Install from a script [GPU SERVER VERSION]

+Before installing
-Before installing, get the correct info from your drives with (`sudo fdisk -l`) and correct `/dev/sdX` drives in disk.sh script.
+- get the correct info from your drives with (`sudo fdisk -l`) and correct `/dev/sdX` drives in disk.sh script.
+- change the necessary variables in install.sh script (HOSTNAME, HOSTDOMAIN, USER_NAME, USER_PASSWORD)

 ## Software